UW-CTRL/lmc-book/_sources/homework/hw02solution.md

 :class: dropdown

-Getting from point A to point B in an n-by-n grid requires $n$ units in downward direction and $n$ units in upward direction.
+Getting from point A to point B in an n-by-n grid requires $n$ units in the downward direction and $n$ units in the upward direction.

 The total number of steps is always 2n.
 The problem of finding every possible route is equivalent to finding every possible arrangement of $n$ "D"s and $n$ "U"s in a sequence of length $2n$.